modl-meeting-2024/modl-meeting-2024.github.io/README.md

 and activities relevant to the [Collaboration on the Theoretical Foundations of Deep Learning](https://deepfoundations.ai/).-->

-Join us at [TTIC](https://ttic.edu/contact/) from May 23rd-24th for talks and activities relevant to the [Collaboration on the Theoretical Foundations of Deep Learning](https://deepfoundations.ai/).
+Join us at [UC San Diego](https://ucsd.edu/) from May 16th-17th for talks and activities relevant to the [Collaboration on the Theoretical Foundations of Deep Learning](https://deepfoundations.ai/).